UniMath/agda-unimath/src/metric-spaces/metric-space-of-rational-numbers.lagda.md

-# The standard metric space of the rational numbers
+# The standard metric space of rational numbers

 ```agda
 {-# OPTIONS --lossy-unification #-}